technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 24 - Solving customer issues faster with Copilot in Dynamics 365 Customer Service.md

 ![](./media/media25/image18.png)

-7. You can now review the response*.* Make any necessary changes, and then select **Copy to email** to copy the entire response to your draft.
+7. You can now review the response.
+Make any necessary changes, and then select **Copy to email** to copy the entire response to your draft.
 Or select part of the response and use the right-click menu to copy and paste the selection.